modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

 end 'LineA';

 record 'LineB'
-  /* Do not use 'each' at all in Flat Modelica types. */ 'P' 'p'[2](start = 4, fixed = false);
+  /* Do not use 'each' at all in Base Modelica types. */ 'P' 'p'[2](start = 4, fixed = false);
 end 'LineB';
 ```

-If the `LineA` variant ends up being valid in full Modelica, then this is the form that will also be used for Flat Modelica.
-Otherwise, Flat Modelica will use the `LineB` form.
+If the `LineA` variant ends up being valid in full Modelica, then this is the form that will also be used for Base Modelica.
+Otherwise, Base Modelica will use the `LineB` form.

 ### Final modification

 The concept of being final in full Modelica implies two different things:
 - Further modification is not possible.
-This can be verified in the reduction from full Modelica to Flat Modelica, and there is no real need to express this constraint also in the Flat Modelica model.
-(It could be useful for expressing constraints for hand-written Flat Modelica, but it is a language feature we could add later if requested.)
+This can be verified in the reduction from full Modelica to Base Modelica, and there is no real need to express this constraint also in the Base Modelica model.
+(It could be useful for expressing constraints for hand-written Base Modelica, but it is a language feature we could add later if requested.)
 - Parameter values and `start` attributes cannot be modified after translation.
-This is something that can't just be verified during the reduction from full Modelica to Flat Modelica.
+This is something that can't just be verified during the reduction from full Modelica to Base Modelica.
 Instead, final parameter declaration equations are turned into initial equations, and then the same technique is used to handle final modification of `start`.
 Details of this are given the sections below on initialization of parameters and time-varying variables.

 ## Initialization of parameters

-In Flat Modelica, a parameter's declaration equation shall be solved with respect to the parameter, allowing the right hand side to be overridden during initialization (that is, after translation).
+In Base Modelica, a parameter's declaration equation shall be solved with respect to the parameter, allowing the right hand side to be overridden during initialization (that is, after translation).
 This is similar to a full Modelica non-final parameter with `fixed = true`.

 For example, the full Modelica
 ```
 parameter Real p(fixed = true) = 4.2;
 ```
-translates to the Flat Modelica
+translates to the Base Modelica
 ```
 parameter Real 'p' = 4.2; /* Presence of declaration equation corresponds to full Modelica fixed = true. */
 ```

-In Flat Modelica, a parameter without declaration equation shall be solvable from equations given in the `initial equation` section.
+In Base Modelica, a parameter without declaration equation shall be solvable from equations given in the `initial equation` section.
 This corresponds directly to the full Modelica parameters with `fixed = false`.

 For example, the full Modelica
 ```